Charles Brent: Return to New York

 After Brent finished his service as senior chaplain of the American Expeditionary Forces during World War I, he did not return to his missionary diocese in the Philippines.
 He was elected the fourth bishop of the Episcopal Diocese of Western New York on October 2, 1917.
 By then, Brent's health had so deteriorated that remaining in the Philippines was no longer viable, so this time he accepted an election by a diocese in the States.

 After his election, Brent was given an "acknowledgment service" in St. Paul's Cathedral, Buffalo, on February 7, 1919.
 He assumed his duties on February 19, 1918.
 The diocese granted him an assistant the next year when The Rev. David Lincoln Ferris, D.D., of Rochester was consecrated his suffragan."

 Before becoming bishop of the Diocese of Western New York, "Brent had become ... the most widely influential Episcopal clergyman in the United States."
+In October 1919, he preached at the General Convention of the Episcopal Church at St. Paul's Cathedral in Detroit.